How to Rent an Apartment Without Credit

 Rent With Someone Who Has Great Credit

-Another option for finding an apartment when you have bad credit is having someone rent with you that has stellar credit.
+Another option for finding an apartment when you have bad credit is having someone rent with you with stellar credit.
 While you may not want to be living with someone else, it might be your best option.

 Apartments with no credit checks are not easy to come by, as you have probably already found out.